act-rules/act-rules.github.io/pages/glossary/semantic-role.md

   - DOM tree
 ---

-A _semantic association_, also called [role][], indicates an object's type.
-This allows tools to present and support interaction with the object in a manner that is consistent with user expectations about other objects of that type.

-Valid semantic associations are defined by standards.
-For web content and applications these are defined within the various [WAI-ARIA specifications][].

-The _semantic role_ of an element is one way to give it a semantic association.
-It is determined by the first of these cases that applies:
+The _semantic role_ of an element is determined by the first of these cases that applies:

 1. **Conflict** If the element has an [explicit role][] which is either `none` or `presentation`, but the element is [included in the accessibility tree][]; or would be [included in the accessibility tree][] when its [hidden state](#hidden-state) is false, then its _semantic role_ is its **[implicit role][]**.
 1. **Explicit** If the element has an [explicit role][], then its _semantic role_ is its [explicit role][].